-To achieve our acquisitions, we have based up on some facts: In [4], Dobigeon et. al. clearly emphasized the degradation of a mixing model when the wavelengths of interest cover both visible and infra-red (IR) domains: indeed, the pigment concentration rules the vegetation reflectance in the visible domain, whereas the internal structure of the leaf does it in the IR domain.
-We acquired HSIs with L=500 to 830 bands, between 400 and 700 to 900 nm: in the visible and the very near IR domains.
-Some experiments permitted to rule the regularization parameters to $\alpha = 0.2$ and $\beta = 0.6$ .
+To achieve our acquisitions, we have based on some facts: In (N. Dobigeon, et al., June 2013), Dobigeon et. al. clearly emphasized the degradation of a mixing model when the wavelengths of interest cover both visible and infra-red (IR) domains:

+Indeed, the pigment concentration rules the vegetation reflectance in the visible domain, whereas the internal structure of the leaf does it in the IR domain.
+We acquired HSIs with L=500 to 830 bands, between 400 and 700 to 900 nm: In the visible and the very near IR domains.
+Some experiments permitted to rule the regularization parameters to $\alpha = 0.2$ and $\beta = 0.6$.

-5.1.
-Artificial spectral mixtures
+5.1 Artificial Spectral Mixtures